readyfor/storycapture/README.md

 ### UI frameworks

-Storycap (with both simple and managed mode) is agnostic for specific UI frameworks(e.g. React, Angular, Vue.js, etc...).
+Storycapture (with both simple and managed mode) is agnostic for specific UI frameworks(e.g. React, Angular, Vue.js, etc...).
 So you can use it with Storybook with your own favorite framework :smile: .

 ## How it works

-Storycap accesses the launched page using [Puppeteer][puppeteer].
+Storycapture accesses the launched page using [Puppeteer][puppeteer].

 ## Contributing